BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 <br>

 ### CVD Upload Script:
-A significant change has been made to the CVD upload script, where the code has been refactored to support camera coordinates for specific cam IDs.
+A significant change has been made to the **CVD** upload script, where the code has been refactored to support camera coordinates for specific Cam IDs.
 An example configuration in the upload script is as follows:

 ```html
 cam-config: